Submission Draft Worthing Local Plan Consultation (January 2021)

 This was the 'Regulation 19' stage and it was the formal stage of the consultation process, prior to submission to the Secretary of State for Examination.
 Within a specific remit, this 'Publication' stage provided all interested stakeholders with the opportunity to comment on the policy content of the Council's Plan.
 Although the consultation period has now closed all key documents are still available to view below.

-All representations received within the statutory consultation period will be made available to view here once they have been processed.
-They will then be submitted alongside the Local Plan and its evidence base to the Secretary of State, who will appoint an Inspector to carry out an independent examination.
+The representations were submitted alongside the Local Plan and its evidence base to the Secretary of State, who will appoint an Inspector to carry out an independent examination.

 So, what has been done so far ...